 The fourth-generation Audi A8 edges even closer to the segment-leading Mercedes S-Class, but still falls just short of its main rival, despite some impressive attributes.
 It’s beautifully made and sumptuously finished, but the S-Class is more comfortable, especially for rear seat passengers.

-The Audi A8 and longer wheelbase A8 L showcase the company's latest technology.
-It's for sale in the luxury limousine sector, and with a starting price of around £71,000 (with the A8 L around £4,000 more than that), it's not a purchase for the faint hearted.
+The Audi A8 and longer wheelbase A8 L showcase the company's latest technology, including the TFSI e petrol/electric hybrid models.
+It's for sale in the luxury limousine sector, and with a starting price of around £70,000 (with the A8 L around £4,000 more than that), it's not a purchase for the faint hearted.

 But what you get for the money is one of the most technologically advanced cars you can buy, as well as being one of the most comfortable.
 There's lots of interior space, while the gadgets on board are designed to make life as easy as possible, as well as boosting comfort.
 The A8 needs to be comfortable to challenge its rivals, which include the class-leading Mercedes S-Class, the technology-laden BMW 7 Series and Lexus LS, plus traditional models like the Jaguar XJ , Maserati Quattroporte and Bentley Flying Spur.